 - Meeting pack builder, any meeting files within your OneDrive can be brought together with a simple drag-and-drop.

-- Secure Document Library to distribute files with role-based access to provide an extra layer of protection for shared or personal documents.
+- Secure Document Library to distribute files with role-based access to provide an extra layer of protection for shared or personal documents including sensitive data.

 - Annotation Features to make shared or private notes on files in the Document Library and meeting notes.